Huegoxaga/notes/cloud-services/aws.md

 - `aws cognito-idp list-users --user-pool-id us-west-2_aaaaaaaaa --limit 20` list users in user pool
 - `aws cognito-idp admin-create-user --user-pool-id us-east-1_youruserpoolid --username <value> --message-action RESEND --temporary-password <value>` reset expired user with temp password
 - `aws cognito-idp admin-delete-user --user-pool-id us-west-2_aaaaaaaaa --username diego@example.com` delete user

+## Containers

+### ECR

+- The AWS version of a private Docker registry
+- It host docker images
+- Upload local built docker images to the target ECR registry url for use

+### ECS

+- It deploys a group of EC2 instace that runs an docker images

+## Development Tools

+- The following tools can be used together or seperately for CI/CD purpose

+### Cloud9

+- It is a cloud IDE on browser

+### CodeCommit

+- It is the AWS version of the GitHub

+### CodeBuild

+- It builds a project from a remote repository and stored the compiled code as artifacts in an S3 bucket for deployment
+- It can also run tests

+### CodePipeline

+- It defines the triggers which can perform auto depolyment once there is a new push in assigned remote repository
+- It works with existing depolyed projects

+### CodeStar

+- It uses cloudformation to create all above tools in one click